maxtkc/mvths-wiki/docs/002-breadboard-circuit.rst

 Exercise:
 ~~~~~~~~~

 Construct the following three circuits on your breadboard.
 Using what you just learned about breadboards, use the breadboard to make connections between your components.
-The circuit will require three LEDs and three resistors.
+You can set up all three circuits at once or demonstrate them individually.
 Note that one of the circuits will not light the LED.
 Construct it anyway just to show you know how to make connections and follow circuit diagrams.

 IMPORTANT: Do not attempt to put two wires in one hole.